proksee-project/proksee-cmd/docs/tutorials/assemble.md

 **Option 2: Web Browser Download**

-You can download the reads directoy from [this link](https://trace.ncbi.nlm.nih.gov/Traces/sra/?cmd=dload&run_list=SRR9201324&format=fastq).
-You will then need to unzip and possibly rename the files:
+You can download the reads directly from [this link](https://trace.ncbi.nlm.nih.gov/Traces/sra/?cmd=dload&run_list=SRR9201324&format=fastq).
+You will then need to extract and possibly rename the files:

 ```
 gzip -d sra_data.fastq.qz
 mv sra_data.fastq SRR9201324.fastq
 ```

-### Setup
+## Setup

 Activate the Proksee conda environment: